Ned Kelly: Horse theft, assault and imprisonment

 Kelly served his sentence at Beechworth Gaol and Pentridge Prison, then aboard the prison hulk Sacramento, off Williamstown.
-He was freed on 2 February 1874, six months early for good behaviour, and returned to Greta.
+He was freed six months early for good behaviour, and returned to Greta.
 According to one possibly apocryphal story, Kelly, to settle the score with Wright over the horse, fought and beat him in a bare-knuckle boxing match.
 A photograph of Kelly in a boxing pose is commonly linked to the match.
 Regardless of the story's veracity, Wright became a known Kelly sympathiser.

 Over the next few years, Kelly worked at sawmills and spent periods in New South Wales (NSW) leading what he called the life of a "rambling gambler".
 During this time, his mother married an American, George King.
 In early 1877, Ned joined King in an organised horse theft operation.
 Ned later claimed that the group stole 280 horses.
 Its membership overlapped with that of the Greta Mob, a bush larrikin gang known for their distinctive "flash" attire.
 Apart from Ned, the gang included his brother Dan, cousins Jack and Tom Lloyd, and Joe Byrne, Steve Hart and Aaron Sherritt.

 On 18 September 1877, Kelly was arrested in Benalla for riding over a footpath while drunk.
-The following day he brawled with four policemen who were escorting him to court, including a friend of the Kellys, Constable Alexander Fitzpatrick.
-Another constable involved, Thomas Lonigan, supposedly grabbed Kelly's testicles during the fraccas; legend has it that Kelly vowed, "Well Lonigan, I never shot a man yet; but if I ever do...you will be the first!"
+The following day he brawled with four constables who were escorting him to court, including a friend of the Kellys, Alexander Fitzpatrick.
+Another constable involved, Thomas Lonigan, allegedly grabbed Kelly's testicles during the altercation; legend has it that Kelly vowed, "Well, Lonigan, I never shot a man yet; but if I ever do, so help me God, you will be the first!"
 Kelly was fined and released.

 In August 1877, Kelly and King sold six horses they had stolen from pastoralist James Whitty to William Baumgarten, a horse dealer in Barnawartha.
 On 10 November, Baumgarten was arrested for selling the horses.
 Warrants for Ned and Dan's arrest for the theft were sworn in March and April 1878.
 King disappeared around this time.